awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

  You map shards or tenants to DB instances in a one\-to\-one or many\-to\-one fashion\.
 Each DB instance handles one or more shards\.
 The sharded design primarily applies to write operations\.
 You can issue `SELECT` queries for any shard from any DB instance with equivalent performance\.

+ Suppose you used a multi\-master cluster for a sharded gaming application\.
+You might distribute the work so that database updates are performed by specific DB instances, depending on the player's user name\.
+Your application handles the logic of mapping each player to the appropriate DB instance and connecting to the endpoint for that instance\.
+Each DB instance can handle write operations for many different shards\.
+You can submit queries to any DB instance, because conflicts can only arise during write operations\.
+You might designate one DB instance to perform all `SELECT` queries to minimize the overhead on the DB instances that perform write operations\.

  Suppose that as time goes on, one of the shards becomes much more active\.
 To rebalance the workload, you can switch which DB instance is responsible for that shard\.
 In a non\-Aurora system, you might have to physically move the data to a different server\.
 With an Aurora multi\-master cluster, you can reshard like this by directing all write operations for the shard to some other DB instance that has unused compute capacity\.
 The Aurora shared storage model avoids the need to physically reorganize the data\.

 ### Using a multi\-master cluster without sharding<a name="aurora-multi-master-ranges"></a>

- If your schema design doesn't subdivide the data into physically separate containers such as databases, tables, or partitions, you can still use it with a multi\-master cluster\.
+ If your schema design doesn't subdivide the data into physically separate containers such as databases, tables, or partitions, you can still divide write operations such as DML statements among the DB instances in a multi\-master cluster\.

  You might see some performance overhead, and your application might have to deal with occasional transaction rollbacks when write conflicts are treated as deadlock conditions\.
 Write conflicts are more likely during write operations for small tables\.
 If a table contains few data pages, rows from different parts of the primary key range might be in the same data page\.
 This overlap might lead to write conflicts if those rows are changed simultaneously by different DB instances\.